Staining Sheds and Fences Cost

 Condition of the Timber

 Older timber may be damaged and need repairing before it can be stained, and it is also likely to absorb more stain.
-Any repairs and the extra material needed for untreated wood will increase costs.
+Any repairs and the extra material needed for untreated wood will increase costs, and if the timber is beyond repair, it may be worth considering building a new garden shed.

 Number of Coats